 Technician: And is there a button on the front of the device, similar to the other one you pressed?

-Customer: Yes.
-The light is off.
+Customer: Yes there is.
+And the light is off.

 Technician: Try pressing that button, Sir.